ajsgray/general/README.md

 My personal notes, items of interest, things to do and learn, and anything else.

-- [x] Figure out how to structure this repository.
+- [ ] Figure out how to structure this repository.
+- [ ] Move content from my local obsidian vault to here, leave out the daily notes though.

 [My list of wants](wants.md)